 (b) The Chairman or, in the absence of the Chairman, the Vice Chairman may hold a special meeting and/or an emergency meeting at his discretion.
-Additionally, upon the 2017 Act- approved by NC Legislature written request of two members of the Board of Trustees, the Chairman shall call a special meeting of the Board.
+Additionally, upon the written request of two members of the Board of Trustees, the Chairman shall call a special meeting of the Board.